OpenTreeOfLife/reference-taxonomy/registry/README.md

 On the other hand, if all the inclusions for R descend from A and B, then both D and E in the new tree will satisfy R's membership constraints.
-If R and the new E have metadata, and the new E is a better metadata match to R than D, then E will be assigned R and D will get a new registration (one with a descendant of C as an exclusion).
-But if metadata is not helpful, R will be unrecoverably ambiguous and both D and E will get new registrations.
+R will be unrecoverably ambiguous and both D and E will get new registrations.
 The new registration for D will have inclusions descended from A and B and an exclusion descended from C, while the new registration for E will have one or more inclusion